 2 | Lightweight Day Pack / Dry Bag

 Whenever you go on day trips and other excursions, you’re going to want something small that still has the ability to hold all your things.
 You also want something that is lightweight and packable for whenever you’re not using it.
 Since I carry around a lot of photography gear when I travel, my camera bag sort of doubles as a day pack and camera bag, which I love, but if you don’t need a bunch of equipment as I do, a 15-20L adventure bag, backpack, or a small shoulder bag will work just fine.
 It’s called a “day” pack for a reason, so it should hold everything you need for a day trip.
 If you’re going on more rugged, outdoor adventures, you’ll want to purchase a dry bag that will protect all your things on island tours, rocky boat rides, and snorkeling excursions.

 3 | Reusable Bag

 I like to keep one of these with me no matter where I go because it really comes in handy at fruit markets and stalls when you want to avoid single-use plastics.
 This bag can be anything from a reusable grocery bag, a cotton shoulder bag, or anything lying around the house that can carry items.
 So really nothing fancy.
 If you can find something that is compactable that works even better so it takes up less space.
-If you don’t have a compact bag, I recommend these bags from Baggu since they can carry heaps of stuff, and the bag itself folds into a 5×5 inch square, which is the most ideal for saving space.
+If you don’t have a compact bag, I recommend these bags from United by Blue since they can carry heaps of stuff, and the bag packs down super small, which is the most ideal for saving space.
 I always think I never need one of these until I leave it at home and I need it, so pack one along for market trips or souvenirs.

 4 | Packing Cubes